kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 - :black_medium_small_square::white_medium_small_square::black_medium_small_square:
 - :black_medium_small_square::black_medium_small_square::black_medium_small_square:

-In the Atari screen rendering the 3x5 segments divide neatly into the available screen geometry.
+In the Atari screen rendering the 3x5 segments neatly divides into the available screen geometry.
 Each pixel in the example above corresponds to two pixels/color clocks wide, and three scan lines tall, thus a complete number following this pattern is 6 pixels by 15 scan lines which is the exact size available.

 A text mode is the instinctive choice for rendering human readable information on screen.
 However, the text characters in ANTIC Text Modes 6 and 7 are 8 color clocks wide, not the 7 needed.
 This would complicate rendering the numbers across multiple characters.
 It is easier to draw the characters on screen using graphics bitmaps.